The Book of Matthew

 The Synoptic Evidence

-The strongest evidence comes from comparing Matthew with Mark and Luke.
+The clearest comparative evidence comes from comparing Matthew with Mark and Luke.
 Scholars have long recognized that Matthew drew on two primary sources: the Gospel of Mark (providing the narrative framework) and a sayings collection shared with Luke (known as Q, from German Quelle, "source").
 Material found only in Matthew — called Sondergut or "M" — requires special scrutiny.

 When the three Gospels are placed side by side: